beyond-all-reason/teiserver/documents/tachyon/types.md

 * timestamp :: timestamp

 ## UserConfigType
-Built on top of the Central.Config data structures and used in `c.config._user*`
+Built on top of the Teiserver.Config data structures and used in `c.config._user*`

 * default :: string
 * description :: string